Franciscans of Christ the Servant

 The Formation Process

-Candidate/Aspirant - a person who approaches us interested in our way of life.
-This stage usually involves visits and discerning sessions with the brothers, seeing if the person is a good "fit" for the religious life.
+Candidate/Aspirant - A person who is interested in our way of life and comes to visit us.
+At this stage, they have visits and discerning sessions with the brothers to see if they are a good fit for religious life.

-Postulant - this is the first formal application step to the community.
-This stage usually lasts 6-12 months and much of the time is spent with individual brothers on key aspects of living the Franciscan life.
-Forming a prayer life for example, the new postulant will be assigned to a brother and be taught how to use the Franciscan breviary.
-The brother and the postulant will talk about how prayer is integrated into the community and in the new postulant's life.
-Another brother will take on the task of guiding the postulant through Franciscan history, major life works of Franciscan saints, etc. At this stage the new postulant also receives the habit shirt, as a sign of their transition into the first step of religious life.
+Postulant - This is the first formal application step to join the community, usually lasting 6-12 months.
+During this time, the postulant works closely with individual brothers to learn key aspects of the Franciscan life.
+For example, one brother will help the postulant develop a prayer life by teaching them to use the Franciscan breviary and discussing how prayer fits into both community life and their personal life.
+Another brother will guide the postulant through Franciscan history and the significant works of Franciscan saints, etc. At this stage, the postulant also receives the habit shirt, marking their transition into the beginning of religious life.

-Novitiate - this next stage of formation is called the Novice Year or the Novitiate.
-It lasts for 12 months.
-This time of formation is deeply spiritual and reflective, the new novice will receive the Franciscan habit and the Rule of Life.
-The novice will work directly one-on-one with the Novice Director about forming a true and holy self.
-Learning to be authentically who we are, while discerning and living this new way of consecrated life.
-More emphasis is put on forming a foundation in prayer and living a life of service to the people of God.
+Novitiate - The next stage of formation is called the Novice Year or Novitiate, lasting 12 months.
+This period is focused on deep spiritual reflection.
+During this time, the novice will receive the Franciscan habit and the Rule of Life.
+They will work closely with the Novice Director to cultivate a genuine and holy self, learning to live authentically while discerning their newly consecrated life.
+Emphasis is placed on establishing a solid foundation in prayer and living a life of service to the people of God.

-Simple Vows - this is a major step in formation for the new Friar.
-They publicly take the vows of simplicity, purity, and fidelity before the community and receive the cincture with 3 knots to represent these new vows.
-It is at this stage that formation truly begins.
-Finding ways to live out our vows in everyday life is what is expected at this stage, that being through apostolate works.
-Being a Franciscan of Christ the Servant is just that, being a servant to those who need it most.
-After 3 years of Simple Vows the Friar may start to discern Solemn Vows, which are life long.
+Simple Vows - This is a major step in the formation of the new Friar.
+They publicly take the vows of simplicity, purity, and fidelity before the community and receive a cincture with three knots to symbolize these vows.
+Formation truly begins at this stage, with a focus on living out these vows in daily life, especially through apostolic work.
+As a Franciscan of Christ the Servant, the Friar is dedicated to serving those in greatest need.
+After three years of Simple Vows, the Friar may begin to discern whether to take Solemn Vows, which are lifelong.

-Solemn Vows - These vows are life long, until death.
-In this stage of formation the friar will have a deep spirituality and have sufficient experience in living a life that's lived for others.
+Solemn Vows - These vows are lifelong, lasting until death.
+At this stage of formation, the friar will have developed deep spirituality and gained significant experience in living a life dedicated to serving others.

 Will you come and walk with us?